marmelab/ng-admin/README.md

         listView.listActions(template);

 * `batchActions(String|Array)`
-Add you own batch action directives.
+Add your own batch action directives.

     The datagrid contains a selection column (an initial column made of checkboxes).
 Once the user selects lines, a button appears and displays the number of selected entries.
 A click on this button reveals the list of "batch actions", i.e. actions that can be performed on a selection of entries.
 By default, the only batch action available is a batch delete.

-    The scope contains a `selection` variable which contains the current selection:
+    Add your own directives to the list of batch acctions at will.
+The scope contains a `selection` variable, which holds the current selection:

-        listView.batchActions(['select', '<my-custom-directive selection="selection"></my-custom-directive>'])
+        listView.batchActions(['delete', '<my-custom-directive selection="selection"></my-custom-directive>'])

     To remove the list of checkboxes, simply set an empty `batchActions` list on the view:

         listView.batchActions([])

-    *Tip*: This `selection` variable is also in the scope of the main view actions.
+    *Tip*: The `selection` variable is also in the scope of the main view actions.

         listView.actions('create', '<my-custom-directive selection="selection"></my-custom-directive>');